-The list of defined authentication failure types, used in the "Auth-Failure: " header (defined above), is as follows:
+The list of defined authentication failure types, used in the "Auth-Failure:" header field (defined above), is as follows:

 - adsp: The message did not conform to the sender's published [ADSP] signing practises.
 The DKIM-ADSP-DNS field MUST be included in the report. - bodyhash: The body hash in the signature and the body hash computed by the verifier did not match.
-The DKIM-Canonicalized-Body field SHOULD be included in the report. - granularity: The DKIM key referenced by the signature on the message was not authorized for use by the sender.
-The DKIM-Domain and DKIM-Selector fields MUST be included in the report, and the DKIM-Identity field SHOULD be included. - revoked: The DKIM key referenced by the signature on the message has been revoked.
+The DKIM-Canonicalized-Body field SHOULD be included in the report. - The DKIM key referenced by the signature on the message has revoked: been revoked.
 The DKIM-Domain and DKIM-Selector fields MUST be included in the report. - signature: The DKIM signature on the message did not successfully verify against the header hash and public key.
-The DKIM-Domain, DKIM-Selector and DKIM-Canonicalized-Header fields MUST be included in the report. - spf: The evaluation of the sending domain's SPF record produced a "fail" or "softfail" result.
+The DKIM-Domain, DKIM-Selector and DKIM-Canonicalized-Header fields MUST be included in the report.

+spf: The evaluation of the sending domain's SPF record produced a "fail", "softfail", "temperror" or "permerror" result.